How Sleep Apnea Affects Pregnancy

 Can sleep apnea hurt my unborn baby?

-Pregnant women with sleep apnea may be at a higher risk of developing gestational diabetes or preeclampsia, which can be dangerous for a fetus.
-Additionally, moms-to-be with the sleep disorder has been found to be three times more likely to require a cesarean delivery.
+Pregnant women with sleep apnea may be at a higher risk of developing gestational diabetes or preeclampsia, which can be dangerous for an unborn baby.
+Additionally, moms-to-be with this sleep disorder are three times more likely to require a cesarean delivery.

-This makes it extremely important to diagnose sleep apnea as soon as possible so Dr. Huff can properly treat it.
-Treatment will help you throughout your pregnancy and protect your unborn.
+It’s crucial to diagnose and seek treatment for sleep apnea as soon as possible so Dr. Huff can help alleviate your symptoms.
+Treatment will also help you throughout your pregnancy and protect your unborn child.